We just spent a half hour with Sarah Palin one hour ago.

 No.

-Okay, I guess you said there's so many things you wanted to talk to me about, and I just envisioned myself sitting there listening.
+Okay, I guess because you said there's so many things you wanted to talk to me about, and I just envisioned myself sitting there listening.

 Oh, yes, yes, yes, yes.